awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Embedded_Metric_Format_Generation_PutLogEvents.md

                 CloudWatchLogsClient logsClient = CloudWatchLogsClient.builder().region(Region.of(regionId)).build();

-                // A sequence token is required to put a log event in an existing stream.
-                // Look up the stream to find its sequence token.
-                String sequenceToken = getNextSequenceToken(logsClient, logGroupName, logStreamName);

                 // Build a JSON log using the EmbeddedMetricFormat. long timestamp = System.currentTimeMillis();
                 String message = "{" +